catcraftxiv/catalogue/_posts/2024-10-04-crystal-clear.md

 Feel free to post your screenshots with #catcraftxiv on [twitter](https://x.com/hashtag/catcraftxiv?src=hashtag_click) and [bluesky](https://bsky.app/hashtag/catcraftxiv)!
 I would be very glad to see your screenshots!

-- Replaces: Heirloom Circlet of Fending
-- For every race and gender
-- Dyeable
-- 10 customizeable options
-- 3 parts toggles
-- Optional VFX

-I had liked the effect, feel free to join discord and let me know if you will be interested in more things in same style!

 Thank you [Nyx](https://bsky.app/profile/tsukuyomi.bsky.social) for extra previews!

 <img src="assets/images/crystal-clear/pic1.jpg"/>